repub/DLC_statistical_guides/docs/R/Kruskal-Wallis.md

  From the plot above we might hypothesize that there are differences in the chick weights after being fed some of these supplemented feeds for 6 weeks.
-In particular, we might suggest that the horsebean feed leads to lower chick weights than the other feeds
+In particular, we might suggest that the horsebean feed leads to lower chick weights than the other feeds.

  Before we start fitting a statistical model to the data we should get an idea of what it looks like.
 Using the `summary()` function we can